Skip to main content

 • Design Development

-• Each column header tile also displays Weeks, which represents the estimated duration you’ve allocated for that stage or phase of the plan.
+• Each column header tile also displays Weeks, which represents the estimated duration allocated for that Stage of the Plan.

 Row Header Tiles (Left Column)

-• The row header tiles represent the work breakdown structure within your project, such as:
+• The row header tiles represent the work breakdown structure within a Project, such as:

 • Buildings